 The first lawsuit stemming from the Pistachio Salmonella outbreak in behalf of a Minnesota man who developed a Salmonella infection after eating Wonderful brand pistachios has been filed.
 The suit was filed today, March 17, 2016, in the United States District Court for the District of Minnesota (Case 0:16-cv-00676)

-According to the complaint, the man ate Wonderful pistachios in February and then became ill with symptoms of a Salmonella infection including stomach cramps and diarrhea.
+According to the complaint, the man ate Wonderful pistachios in February and then became ill with symptoms of a Salmonella infection, including stomach cramps and diarrhea.
 He saw a doctor and was diagnosed with a Salmonella Montevideo infection through tests on a stool sample.

 Further testing showed the strain that sickened the man was a genetic match to the strain linked to the outbreak strain that has sickened 11 other people from December 2015 to February 2016.
+And that strain matches the bacterial DNA on samples of raw pistachios.

 “We hope that through the civil justice system, we can make Wonderful and other companies live up to their promises of safe products,” said Brendan Flaherty, a food safety attorney.
 “Take it from my client, when you get sick from a pathogen associated with fecal matter, you will do whatever you can to prevent that from happening to other people.”